rh2323/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-reate a script that creates an alias.
+create a script that creates an alias.

 1. Create a script that prints hello user, where user is the current Linux user.